 13. Farmhouse Vanity with Apron Sink

-Apron-front sinks bring farmhouse charm to bathroom vanities just like kitchen sinks.
-The exposed front becomes a design feature while providing a deep basin.
-Pair with shiplap walls and vintage-inspired fixtures for full farmhouse vibes.
-Choose white for classic appeal or go bold with black for modern farmhouse style.
-This look works in both new builds and renovated spaces that embrace cozy traditional design.
+Apron-front sinks bring that farmhouse charm to bathrooms just like they do in kitchens.
+The exposed front becomes a design feature while the deep basin is genuinely practical.
+Pair with shiplap walls and vintage-inspired fixtures for the full look — white for classic farmhouse or black for modern farmhouse with equal success.

 14. Black Vanity for Modern Drama

-Black vanities create instant drama and sophistication in bathrooms.
+Black vanities create instant drama and sophistication without needing any other statement pieces.
 The dark base makes white sinks and light countertops pop dramatically.
 Add gold or brass hardware for luxury or chrome for sleek modern style.
-This works especially well in powder rooms where you can go bold without overwhelming daily use.
-Keep walls light to balance the dark vanity and maintain brightness in the space.
+This works especially well in powder rooms where you want maximum impact in a small space.

 15. Vanity Table with Drawers and Mirror